-This class explores and examines the theory and practical applications of composition & choreography.
-It will allow students to understand perspective, reveal how movement manifests within space, and how to use compositional guidelines to express specific ideas.
-Through music and vocal (song) structure, students will learn the rules of composition and will choreograph short pieces based on what they have learned in the other classes, to be discussed, analyzed, and then performed at the conclusion of the workshop.
+This class explored and examined the theory and practical applications of composition & choreography.
+It allowed students to understand perspective, reveal how movement manifest within space, and how to use compositional guidelines to express specific ideas.
+Through music and vocal (song) structure, students were able to learn the rules of composition and choreographed short pieces based on what they learned in the other classes, to be discussed, analyzed, and then performed at the conclusion of the workshop.

 Attire for all classes: